-Attribute Type Multiplicity Client Mutability Description

-actions Action 0 Immutable Set of Actions defined by the Kind instance.
-Set of related Kind instances.
-Entity type uniquely identified by the Kind instance.
+Model attribute Туре Multiplicity Client Mutability Description actions Action 0 Immutable Set of Action instances defined by the Kind instance.
+Another Kind instances which this Kind relates to.
 Set of resource instances, i.e. Entity sub-type instances.
-Resources instantiated from the Entity sub-type which is uniquely identified by this Kind instance.

-related Kind 0 Immutable
+Resources instantiated from the Entity sub-type which is uniquely identified by this Kind instance. related Kind 01 Immutable entities Entity 0 Immutable

-entity_type Entity 1 Immutable

-entities Entity 0 Immutable

-Table 2.
-Attributes defined for the Kind type
+Table 3.
+Model attributes defined for the Kind type.

 The Kind type inherits the Category type.
-To be compliant the Kind type MUST implement the attributes defined in table 2 and the inherited attributes defined in table 1.
+To be compliant the Kind type MUST implement the model attributes defined in table 3 and the inherited model attributes defined in table 1.
 The following rules apply to all instances of the Kind type:

-- A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the attribute names of the Entity sub-type it identifies.
-The attribute names are exposed through the "attributes" attribute inherited from Category.
-E.g. the Kind instance identifying the Link type has Kind.attributes = [ source, target ].

-&lt;sup>3Also applies to Kind and Mixin instances.

-• A Kind instance MUST expose the Actions defined for its Entity sub-type.
-Actions are exposed through the Kind.actions attribute which represent the association between a Kind instance and the Actions it defines.

-- A Kind instance MUST be related, either directly or indirectly, to the Kind instance of Entity, i.e. http://schemas.ogf.org/occi/core#entity.
-The Kind.related attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST be directly related to the Kind instance of A. See Kind Relationships below.

-Kind Relationships Kind relationships are defined through the related attribute present in every Kind instance.
-The related attribute define which other Kind instances a particular Kind is related to.

-A Kind instance identify a unique type, either the Entity type itself or a sub-type thereof.
-Each Kind instance MUST be related to the Kind of the parent type.

-The OCCI base types Resource and Link both extend Entity and therefore their identifying Kind instances MUST be related to Kind assigned to the Entity type.

-These rules imply a hierarchy of related Kind instances.
+- A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies.
+The Entity attributes are described by Attribute instances stored in the "attributes" model attribute inherited from Category.
+E.g. the Kind instance identifying the Resource type has Kind.attributes populated with a single Attribute instance where Attribute.name is "occi.core.summary". - A Kind instance MUST expose the Actions defined for its Entity sub-type.
+Actions are exposed through the Kind.actions model attribute which represent the association between a Kind instance and the Action instances it defines. - A Kind instance MUST be related, either directly or indirectly, to the Kind instance of Entity, i.e. http://schemas.ogf.org/occi/core#entity.
+The Kind.related model attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST be directly related to the Kind instance of A. See Kind Relationships below. - Kind Relationships Kind relationships are defined through the "related" model attribute present in every Kind instance.
+The "related" model attribute define which other Kind instances a particular Kind is related to. - A Kind instance identifies a unique type, either the Entity type itself or a sub-type thereof.
+Each Kind instance MUST be related to the Kind of the parent type. - The OCCI base types Resource and Link both extend Entity and therefore their identifying Kind instances MUST be related to Kind assigned to the Entity type. - These rules imply a hierarchy of related Kind instances.
 The Kind relationships thus mirror the type inheritance structure of the OCCI Core Model and any extension thereof.